enkidevs/curriculum/JavaScript/Npm/tests.md

 ---
 ## Content

-The easiest way to ensure that changes and additions made to your module don't break any existing features or functions is to thoroughly **test** it.
+The easiest way to ensure that changes or additions to your module don't break any existing features is to thoroughly **test** them.

-Some people even think that writing tests and building your module around them is the safest choice in providing the best possible code[1].
+Some people even think that writing tests and building your module around them is the safest way of providing the best possible code[1].

-In your `package.json` you can specify what **script** should be run when `test`ing.
+In your `package.json` you can specify which **script** should be run when `test`ing.
 ```javascript
 {
   "scripts": {